microsoft/rushstack/webpack/webpack-embedded-dependencies-plugin/README.md

 `npm install @rushstack/webpack-embedded-dependencies-plugin --save`

 ## Overview

 A webpack plugin for generating a list of embedded dependencies.
-Embedded dependencies are third-party packages which are being bundled into your released code and are often times subject to license, security, and other legal requirements.
+Embedded dependencies are third-party packages which are being bundled into your released code and are oftentimes subject to license, security, and other legal requirements.
 This plugin aims to make it easier to generate a list of embedded dependencies and their associated metadata, so they can be analyzed by additional tools.

 The plugin also includes the ability to generate a secondary asset which contains the license text for each embedded dependency into a single file called
 THIRD-PARTY-NOTICES.html.
-This is a common legal requirement for large companies deploying commercial services/products containing open source code.
+This is a common legal requirement when deploying services or products containing open-source code.

-# Plugin
+## Plugin

 ```typescript
 // webpack.config.js